Care teams at Caraday develop plans to help decrease risks for developing

 Calcium and Vitamin D

 - Older adults need calcium and vitamin D to maintain bone health.
 Aim for three servings of low-fat or fat-free dairy products each day.
-Fortified cereals, fruit juices, dark green leafy vegetables, and fatty fish are great sources of calcium and vitamin D.
+Fortified cereals, fruit juices, dark leafy green vegetables, and fatty fish are great calcium and vitamin D sources.

-- Eat lots of fiber rich foods to help you stay regular.
+- Eat lots of fiber-rich foods to help you stay regular.
 Fiber can also lower your risk for heart disease and Type 2 diabetes.
-Whole grain breads and cereals, beans, and peas are all ways to increase the amount of fiber in your diet.
+Eating more whole-grain breads, cereals, beans, and peas are all ways to increase the amount of fiber in your diet.

-As bodies change, they don’t function as well as they used to.
-However, you shouldn’t have to sacrifice your quality of life as you age.
-Eating healthy and adapting to new nutritional needs is one sure way to keep you feeling like you’re 22
+As your body changes, adapt so that you can maintain your quality of life as you age.
+Eating healthy and adopting recommended nutritional guidelines is one way to keep you feeling young and energized.